dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 ![Venn Diagram](/img/venn-diagram.png)

-These individuals own technical inspection - owning and inspecting plans and decisions to ensure that they are aligned with business needs and technical reality.
+These individuals drive technical inspection - owning and inspecting plans and decisions to ensure alignment with business needs and technical reality.

 This breaks into two critical responsibilities: